-If your ResearcherID is missing from your Academic Staff Activity Report or homepage, or you would like assistance to request corrections or integrate with ORCID, contact your Academic Library Team.
+If your ResearcherID is missing from your Academic Staff Activity Report or homepage, or you would like assistance to request corrections or integrate with ORCID, contact Ask the Library.

 This academic social network allows you to create a profile, list your research outputs with downloadable full text where copyright permits, nominate research interests, find and follow individuals and research interests, upload and request feedback on drafts, provide feedback on others' drafts (where enabled), and track engagement with your work through page and profile views.

 To find an existing UniSA staff member profile enter the URL

 This social networking service allows you to create a personal profile, share text, photos, links and more and engage with material shared by others.
 You can create and join groups.
 Businesses, organisations and brands can create pages.
 There are extensive privacy settings which allow you to categorise the people with whom you engage and determine what they can see.
 You can choose to follow public posts by individuals.

 Other Facebook pages:

 A Google Scholar Citations profile allows you to create a list of your research outputs and track citations for those indexed in Google Scholar.
 About Google Scholar Citations

 Mendeley is a crowd-sourced database, reference manager and academic social network focused on publication discovery.
 You can create a profile including your academic degree/title, professional and educational history, research interests and publications.
 You can also follow other members and create and participate in public and private groups.

 Mendeley provides various analytics for engagement with your work.

 Author profile URL format: https://www.mendeley.com/profiles/firstname-surname/